-Online Consultation Service

-We provide online loan counselling and screening services using video calls.
+Online Consultation Service We provide online loan counselling and screening services using video calls.
 We also offer online consultations in collaboration with related organizations.

-At the six Business Support Plazas nationwide, online business start-up consultations are available by appointment on holidays for those who are considering starting a business.

-Online Business Meeting

-We are holding online business meetings via video call.
+At the three Business Support Plazas nationwide, online business start-up consultations are available by appointment on holidays for those who are considering starting a business.
+Online Business Meeting We are holding online business meetings via video call.
 By holding these meetings online, even during the COVID-19 pandemic, we are able to connect customers in remote areas where it is difficult to hold meetings, and we are working to provide management support for expanding the business opportunities of customers.

-Joint business start-up consultation sessions are conducted online by the Yorozu Support Center and Nagoya Business Support Plaza in Aichi Prefecture using Microsoft Teams

-Schematic diagram of online consultations conducted by the Aomori, Toyama, and Takaoka branches

-Supporting digitalization by customers

-JFC-Micro provides both financial and information support for the digitalization efforts of customers, which lead to higher business efficiency and increase productivity.

-We use IT utilization promotion funds and other financing programs to support SMEs and micro/small businesses planning to digitalize their operations by providing funds for equipment.

-We also provide information and case studies relating to digitalization and use networks with businesses and relevant organizations to provide referrals to outside experts.

-International Cooperation

-JFC-Micro shares expertise and experience through international cooperation

-By sharing our accumulated credit analysis know-how on and experience with micro/small businesses, we also support developing and other countries.

-Supporting Developing Countries by ODA (Official Development Assistance)

-JFC-Micro provides assistance to overcome issues which financial institutions in developing countries face through technical collaboration by Official Development Assistance (ODA).
+Schematic diagram of online consultations conducted by the Aomori, Toyama, and Takaoka branches Supporting digitalization by customers JFC-Micro provides both financial and information support for the digitalization efforts of customers, which lead to higher business efficiency and increase productivity.
+We use business vitality strengthening fund and other financing programs to support SMEs and micro/small businesses planning to digitalize their operations by providing funds for equipment.
+We also provide information and case studies relating to digitalization and use networks with JFC and relevant organizations to provide referrals to outside experts.
+International Cooperation JFC-Micro shares expertise and experience through international cooperation By sharing our accumulated credit analysis know-how and experience with micro/small businesses, we also support developing and other countries.
+Supporting Developing Countries by ODA (Official Development Assistance) JFC-Micro provides assistance to overcome issues which financial institutions in developing countries face through technical collaboration by Official Development Assistance (ODA).
 This assistance has been implemented by sharing our accumulated credit analysis know-how on micro/small businesses.
 In details, we are conducting seminars concerning SME finance in the foreign countries and in Japan in cooperation with Policy Research Institute, Ministry of Finance.
-To date, these have been implemented in Viet Nam, Malaysia, Laos, and Myanmar.

-i.
-Laos

-JFC-Micro implemented the technical assistance project from FY2011 to FY2017 with the Lao Development Bank (LDB), which is a state-owned commercial bank in Laos.
+To date, these have been implemented in Viet Nam, Malaysia, Laos, and Myanmar. i.
+Laos JFC-Micro implemented the technical assistance project from FY2011 to FY2017 with the Lao Development Bank (LDB), which is a state-owned commercial bank in Laos.
 This project provides our know-how in order to enhance LDB's human resources and improve their credit analysis capabilities.
 Seminars in Laos and Japan have been held a total of eight times, and lectures about credit analysis methods were conducted to employees of the bank.
 We have also helped LDB create their own credit analysis manual.
 LDB and related governmental organizations have praised the project as extremely significant.
 LDB is currently working to improve its financing operations even further and is conducting employee training.

-Over the two years starting in March 2017, based on the request by the Japan International Cooperation Agency (JICA), JFC-Micro dispatched our staff as the long-term expert for continuous support on site.

-ii.
-Myanmar

-In January 2015, the workshop on SME finance was held for Myanmar Ministry of Finance, the Central Bank of Myanmar, the Ministry of Industry, and the Myanma Economic Bank (MEB) at the Myanmar Ministry of Finance in Myanmar's capital Naypyidaw.
-JFC-Micro gave explanations on the characteristics of Japan's SME finance, JFC's corporate profile, loan programs, and its

-Later, a request was received from the government of Myanmar, and in April of that year, JFC commenced a technical assistance project for MEB and other organizations.
-In four seminars which have been held in Myanmar and Japan, JFC-Micro conducted lectures on fundamental credit analysis methods and other topics.
-These events have been quite active, with numerous questions posed by the participants on topics such as methods of grasping the actual situation of enterprises.
+Over the two years starting in March 2017, based on the request by the Japan International Cooperation Agency (JICA), JFC-Micro dispatched our staff as the long-term expert for continuous support on site. ii.
+Myanmar In January 2015, the workshop on SME finance was held for Myanmar Ministry of Finance, the Central Bank of Myanmar, the Ministry of Industry, and the Myanma Economic Bank (MEB) at the Myanmar Ministry of Finance in Myanmar's capital Naypyidaw.
+JFC-Micro gave explanations on the characteristics of Japan's SME finance, JFC's corporate profile, loan programs, and its Later, a request was received from the government of Myanmar, and in April of that year, JFC commenced a technical assistance project for MEB and other organizations.
+In four seminars which have been held in Myanmar and Japan, JFC-Micro conducted lectures on fundamental

-Lecture given at local seminars in Lao

-(Vientiane)